-(b) Train Delays
+(b) Train Operations

-- 1. Train Dispatchers and crews are jointly responsible for communicating train meets, and other delay information necessary to pace train speed and prevent unnecessary stopping and starting of trains. - 2.
-When stopped, the crew will ascertain the length of delay and will stay current on this information.
-If there will be a delay of 30 minutes or more, all locomotives except the controlling locomotive will be shut down.
-Locomotives will be restarted prior to the end of the delay to ensure the train is ready to proceed when authorized. - NOTE: 5 minutes per locomotive will be used as a guideline for calculating the time needed to restart the locomotives. - 3.
-When a transfer train, work train, yard assignment, pusher, or local freight will be delayed in excess of 15 minutes, all locomotives will be shut down.
+- When a train or locomotive(s) is stopped, the Engineer must center the reverser handle to activate the low idle feature. - 2.
+When any train is stopped, the crew will inquire on the length of delay and obtain updates on this information.
+If there will be a delay of 30 minutes or more, all locomotives except the controlling locomotive must be shut down.
+Locomotives will be restarted prior to the end of the delay to ensure the train is ready to proceed without additional delay when authorized.
+5 minutes per locomotive should be used as a guideline for calculating the time needed to restart the locomotives. - Pusher locomotives must be isolated or shut down if temperature permits, at the first stop after determining power is not needed. - Locomotives in a remote consist of designated Distributed Power (DP) train when not required for tonnage will be left running and isolated and will not be shut down.